stellis7/BlueCrabOS/README.md

 - Current tests to try:
     - `basic_boot`
     - `should_panic`
+    - `stack_overflow`
+    - `lock_test`
 # Progress
 - Followed the tutorial for how to create a Rust bare metal OS, sitting in the dev branch
+- Have support for cpu interrupts and double fault handling as well by following the aforementioned tutorial
 - Notes on followed posts and Rust in `doc/` directory